 The reason, arguably, is that Christians are, generally, fairly ambivalent towards the New Age movement because seems fairly non-threatening and borrows from Christianity (angels, etc), and, while atheists are generally against spirituality, they may feel they have common ground with the new-age movement as its practitioners are also a minority, something that can lead them to see the New Agers as allies, or, at least, as people less opposed to their ideology than mainstream Christianity, which a lot of them kinda hate in a big way.

 There is room for a Christian-Atheist alliance against new-agers.
 Both believe in a rule-following, relatively objective universe.
+Or they might think the New Agers are nuts.
 But this alliance is very rarely seen.